 “Oh, nothing, TV and er.. “

 “Cool,” Roman grinned and slipped into the kitchen again.
-He popped his head out of the back door and grinned over at Nic, “Hey,” he began and whatever he was going to say next left him as he saw tears slipping down his daughter’s face.
+He popped his head out of the back door and smiled over at his daughter, Nic, “Hey,” he began and whatever he was going to say next left him as he saw tears slipping down his daughter’s face.

-“Oh, er,” Nic gasped and hastily wiped at her tears.
+“Oh, er,” Nic gasped and hastily wiped at her tears trying to remove all trace of them.

 “Nothing,” she stood and paced a little way away.